rust-stuco/lectures/week5/slides.md

 ---

-# Defining Unsafety
+# Defining Safety

+What is safety?

-Safety is the absence of undefined behavior.
+* Safety is the absence of _undefined behavior_.

 ---